Federal Ombudsman To Create Awareness On Cybercrime Against Children - UrduPoint

 Federal Ombudsman To Create Awareness On Cybercrime Against Children

-A sub-committee of a high-level task force, formed by the Federal Ombudsman at the end of last year to evolve a holistic plan of action to curb cybercrime against children, have finalized an all-encompassing strategy in that regard , Wafaqi Mohtasib Commissioner for Children and Transgender Syeda Viquar un Nisa Hashmi told APP on Wednesday.
+A sub-committee of a high-level task force, formed by the Federal Ombudsman at the end of last year to evolve a holistic plan of action to curb cybercrime against children, have finalized an all-encompassing strategy in that regard, Wafaqi Mohtasib Commissioner for Children and Transgender Syeda Viquar un Nisa Hashmi told APP.

 Viqaur un Nisa, who is also convener of the task force, said under the strategy, multiple detailed sessions would be arranged with parliamentarians, judiciary and police on the issue for ensuring policy initiatives, while the masses would be sensitized through Mosques, Lady Health Workers and other means.